-The Chief of Police or the authorized designee should select members to serve as liaisons and coordinators to handle responsibilities related to a line-of-duty death, including, but not limited to:
+The Chief of Police or the authorized designee should select members to serve as liaisons and coordinators to handle responsibilities related to a line-of-duty death, including but not limited to:

 - (a) Department Liaison.

 - (b) Hospital Liaison.

 - (c) Survivor Support Liaison.

-- (d) Critical Incident Stress Management (CISM) coordinator.
+- (d) Wellness Support Liaison.

 - (e) Funeral Liaison.

 - (f) Mutual aid coordinator.

 - (g) Benefits Liaison.

 - (h) Finance coordinator.